API Index — Namespaces, Packages, Reports, Indices

 array<string, string>apache_response_headers()

-Apache mod_php apache_response_headers() — currently set outbound headers.
+Apache mod_php apache_response_headers() — return currently queued outbound headers.

 apache_response_headers() : array<string, string>